By Acodis Pharma Team on January 29, 2026

 What Makes This Category Different

 Machine-learning-based batch record automation focuses on streamlining the review process without replacing existing manufacturing execution systems.
-This targeted approach addresses the primary bottleneck while enabling further digitalization steps, such as paper-on-glass or EBR adoption.
+This targeted approach addresses the primary bottleneck while enabling further digitalisation steps, such as paper-on-glass or EBR adoption.
 These solutions typically:

 • Ingest existing batch records (PDF, scanned images)